adarsh-08-01/My-SangeetStream-/README.md

+Still in progess this is not final site
 🎵 SangeetStream
 SangeetStream is a simple and elegant web-based music player that lets you enjoy your favorite tunes seamlessly.
 Built with HTML, CSS, and JavaScript, it provides a smooth and visually appealing interface to play, pause, and manage music files.